-Before you open the access recovery guide, try doing the following to make sure you enter the correct username and password.
+Before you open the access recovery guide, try doing the following to make sure you enter the correct email and password.

 - Check the keyboard layout and whether Caps Lock is off.

-- Make sure you enter the username and the password in the respective fields.
+- Make sure you enter the email and the password in the respective fields.

-- Make sure you enter the username, not the email associated with your account.
+- Make sure you enter the email, not the username associated with your account.